Rayner (company): Rayner in the United States

 In 1952 the first IOL implant was performed in the United States: a Ridley-Rayner lens was implanted at the Wills Eye Hospital in Philadelphia.
 Surgeons Turgut Hamdi MD and Warren Reese MD implanted a series of these lenses – some with good visual function results (reported in a review by Dr Charles Letocha in the Journal of Cataract and Refractive Surgery in 1999).

 A lens designed by Ridely's pupil Peter Choyce was the first to be approved as "safe and effective" and approved for use in the US by the Food and Drug Administration in 1981.
 These first FDA-approved lenses, (Choyce Mark VIII and Choyce Mark IX Anterior Chamber lenses) were manufactured by Rayner.

 The Rayner C-flex injectable IOL is approved since May 2007 by the FDA.

-Developments in this century
+Developments in the 21st century

 On 21 April 2009 the prestigious Queen's Award for Enterprise was awarded to Rayner Intraocular Lenses Limited in recognition of sustained international trade in overseas markets.
 Also in 2009 Rayner celebrated 60 years of continuous manufacturing and sales of intraocular lenses.

 Rayner is the only British manufacturer of IOLs: all its intraocular lenses were made at its Sackville Road manufacturing facility in Hove, East Sussex until May 2017, when the company moved into a new global HQ and manufacturing facility in Worthing, West Sussex.
 The new building was named the Ridley Innovation Centre.
 The plant includes a new generation of manufacturing equipment from companies such as GB Innomech to improve process efficiencies and more than double manufacturing capacity.

-On 2 December 2009 in the House of Commons, during Prime Minister's Questions, the sixtieth anniversary of the IOL was mentioned (and recorded in Hansard):

-Ms Celia Barlow (Hove) (Lab): "Will the Prime Minister join me in marking 60 years since the British surgeon Sir Harold Ridley commissioned my Hove company, Rayner Opticians, to produce the first intraocular lens?
-Will he also congratulate the company on receiving the Queen's Award for Enterprise on Friday, and on the fact that it still works with charities across the world in restoring sight?"

-The Prime Minister: "In my hon.
-Friend's constituency, there are many excellent companies, and one of them is Rayner.
-I want to congratulate all those who have contributed to the success of ophthalmic medicine over the past few years.
-The inventions that have come from Britain are truly wonderful.
-We should be very proud of our British scientists and engineers, but also very proud of our medical researchers and medical firms."

 On 1 February 2014 the High Street retail business of Rayner Opticians was bought by Vision Express from JBR1910 Limited.